orterforth/orterforth/README.txt

 https://github.com/orterforth/orterforth/issues

-FORTH IN C

-A typical Forth implementation rests on a number of base words implemented in native machine code.
-Higher-level words, implemented in terms of these words, make up the rest of the Forth vocabulary.
+THE INSTALLATION PROCESS

+orterforth is bootstrapped from Forth source code derived from the Installation Manual, loaded from an emulated disc drive.
+The original code is modified to allow for different platforms' processor architectures, cell sizes, I/O, memory layouts, and so on.

-The Installation Manual contains source code that uses an assembler (implemented in Forth) to assemble 6502 native code immediately following each base word in memory.
+The original source code uses an assembler (implemented in Forth) to assemble 6502 native code immediately following each base word in memory.
 The word's code field address (CFA) points at this code.

 Instead of this, orterforth has platform-independent implementations of each base word in C. The CFA is set to point